sudomesh/ubi-flasher/README.md

 This is an automated firmware flasher for Ubiquiti AirMax devices.

-It flashes a new firmware onto these devices using their built-in web interface.
+It flashes a new firmware onto these devices using their built-in web interface or tftp.

-Ubiquiti, AirMax, Picostation, Rocket M, Nanobridge M, Nanostation M, Bullet M, Unifi and Unifi Outdoor are registered trademarks of Ubiquiti Networks, Inc. Neither this program, nor its author, have any affiliation with Ubiquiti Networks, Inc.

 # Setup #